 Trending SQL Server Articles and Tips

-- How to Restore Analysis Services Database in SQL Server Using SQL Server Management Studio
+- How to Repair Database in Suspect Mode in SQL Server

 AUTOGROW_SINGLE_FILE: This is the default option used when a database is created in SQL Server 2016.
 Whenever, AUTO GROWTH is triggered it will only grow the particular DATA or LOG file leaving behind rest of the files available within the file group at their respective size.